-During November 2019 A Sixth Form Open Evening will be held and this will be advertised in the local press and on the school website.
+Date Action During November 2024 A Sixth Form Open Evening will be held and this will be advertised in the local press and on the school website.
 A Prospectus, course handbooks and the 'Sixth Form' Application Form will be made available at the schools Sixth Form Open Evening.
-To arrive by 16:30 on Completed application forms must be submitted directly to 12 December 2019 the school Sixth Form Office Manager.
-27 March 2020 Decision letters will be issued to external applicants.
+To arrive by 4.30pm Completed application forms must be submitted directly on 6 December 2024 to the school Sixth Form Office Manager.
+25 March 2025 Decision letters will be issued to external applicants.
 At this stage, offers will be provisional, subject to achieving GCSE Sixth Form entrance requirements.
 End of August Confirmation of offers to external applicants will be notified following the outcome of examination results, on the Year 12 Registration Day at the end of August.
-Until 31 December A waiting list of those students refused admission to Year 2020 12 will be maintained.
+Until 31 December A waiting list of those students refused admission to Year 2025 12 will be maintained.

-4.2 Application form
+3.2 Application form

-Applications for Sixth Form (Years 12 and 13) will only be accepted if they are made using the 'Sixth Form' Application Form which is available to download from the Academy website or as a paper copy upon request to the Sixth Form Office.
+Applications for Sixth Form (Years 12 and 13) will only be accepted if they are made using the 'Sixth Form' Application Form which is available to download from the

+Academy website or as a paper copy upon request to the Sixth Form Office.
 The Application Form will also be made available at the Sixth Form open evening.

-4.3 Academic entrance requirements
+3.3 Academic entrance requirements